 2. The airport cut-off problem

 For overnight delivery from Cape Town to Johannesburg, your parcel needs to be on a flight by late afternoon.
-Most couriers use the 14:00-15:00 last-collection window for guaranteed next-day-by-noon delivery to JHB.
+Most couriers use the 14:00 to 15:00 last-collection window for guaranteed next-day-by-noon delivery to JHB.
 A few specialist operators with their own van-to-airport runs can push the cut-off to 16:00 or 17:00.
 If your Cape Town sales team finalises orders later in the day, this cut-off difference can save you a full day of transit.

 3. Same-day intra-Cape-Town delivery